genejo/ReactiveAvalonia/readme.md

 * Avalonia.Desktop (0.8.999)
 * Avalonia.Reactiveui (0.8.999)

-Not that if you don't find these packages on [nuget.org](https://www.nuget.org) you need to add this source:
+Note that if you don't find these packages on [nuget.org](https://www.nuget.org) you'll need to add this source:
 * https://www.myget.org/F/avalonia-ci/api/v2

 😊
 Cheers,
 Gene